Kartoffel0/Memo2Anki/README.md

 ### Running the script:
 #### This script utilizes AnkiConnect, make sure you have Anki running on the background before you run the script
-- Copy your `My Clippings.txt` file from your Kindle's storage by going to ```documents/```, or by searching for "My Clippings.txt", to Memo2Anki's folder
+- Copy `My Clippings.txt` from your Kindle's storage by going to ```documents/```, or by searching for "My Clippings.txt", to Memo2Anki's folder
 - Run the script
 - Choose the book you want to mine from when prompted to
 - Choose how many cards you want the script to generate when prompted to